 - cant gwt cover off electric pressure cooker

-- why is steam coming out of my pressure cooker
+- why wont my pressure cooker stay running